40tude/py-flashcard-2/README.md

     * in py-flashcards.py take a look at create_app()
         * Gunicorn uses the create_app() function to obtain the Flask application instance, and starts the WSGI server

+* uv pip compile pyproject.toml -o requirements.txt
+    * At the end of requirements.txt manually add the line "gunicorn==23.0.0"
+    * I have to do this because I run WIN11 and I can't install gunicorn
+    * gunicorn is only used in "production" on heroku